molikto/mlang/NOTES/19-03-12 STRUCTURAL_DATA_TYPES.md

   * inductive
   * inductive record
 * simple data types
-  * record -- no need for parameters, because there is not a thing called "non-uniform record or inductive type"
+  * record -- no need for parameters, because there is not a thing called "non-uniform non-recursive record", so just use lambdas
   * sum

 * simple data types is structural in the sense you can use them anywhere, because they are just sigma and sums. **they allows type calculus**